 - Q: Do live chat and phone support make a difference?
 They can, but keep in mind that USENET tends to have very few problems.
 The system is older than the Internet, the technology is very well-established and tested and there are many different programs you can try—most for free—to access USENET.
 You shouldn’t need much tech support beyond getting set up and, if you’re truly lost, Usenetreviewz.com has plenty of different tutorials and other materials that can get you started.

 - Q: I’m having trouble deciding on a company.
 What’s the easiest way to get started with USENET? - If you want to get going and aren’t interested in reading any more about it in the meantime, you can sign up with Easynews and use their web app to access USENET.
 This is the easiest learning curve.
 If you don’t mind downloading a newsreader and getting it going—it’s very easy—any of our top providers will work very well.
 Go ahead and get a cheap block access account so you can try USENET out before you subscribe if you’re still unsure.

 Cheapnews has a FAQ on their site that you can check for answers to common questions.
-You can also use the web form at https://www.cheapnews.eu/nl/support/ to contact support.
+You can also use the web found on their website to contact support.

 For general questions about this provider, email to: firstname.lastname@example.org.
-You may also use the contact form located at https://www.cheapnews.eu/nl/contact/.
+You can also use the web found on their website to contact support.

 You can pay for your service through Cheapnews with major credit cards, Bitcoin, Sofort, GiroPay, and iDeal.